speechbrain/speechbrain/recipes/DNS/README.md

 ```

 ### **Required disk space**
 The `dns_download.py` download script downloads the Real-time DNS track data and de-compresses it.
 The compressed data takes around 550 GB of disk space and when de-compressed you would need 1 TB to store audio files.
+We bundle this decompressed audio into larger archives called as shards.
 However this is not the end, the downloaded clean-audio files, RIRs, and noisy-audio files are further used to synthesize clean-noisy audio pairs for training.
-This means further space will be needed to store the synthesized clean-noisy-noise audio.
+Once again, we bundle the synthesized data into shards for efficient and faster accessibility.
+This means further space will be needed to store the synthesized clean-noisy-noise shards.

 **NOTE**
 - This dataset download process can be extremely time-consuming.
 With a total of 126 splits (train, noise and dev data), the script downloads each split in a serial order.
 The script also allows concurrent data download (by enabling `--parallel_download` param) by using multiple threads (equal to number of your CPU cores).
 This is helpful especially when you have access to a large cluster.
 (Alternatively, you can download all 126 splits and decompress them at once by using array job submission.)